JetBrains/teamcity-azure-template/README.md

 ## TeamCity Update

-While deployment `teamcity` virtual machine tagged with `teamcity-version` tag.
-To update TeamCity to the different version update the tag value and restart TeamCity systemd services or virtual machine.
+While deployment `teamcity` virtual machine will be tagged by `teamcity-version` tag.
+To change TeamCity version you need to update the tag value and restart `teamcity-server.service` and `teamcity-agent.service` systemd services or virtual machine.

 ## Feedback